drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/04-production-polish/02-open-graph-and-social-previews.md

 | The validator shows "Hmm, something went wrong" for a 200 page. | Often a redirect chain (http → https → trailing slash) that the scraper followed too many times. | Ensure one canonical URL with one redirect at most; the chapter on HTTPS covers this. |

 ## Exercises
 1. Pick three existing posts and create a 1200×630 social image for each.
-The image should be readable when cropped to a 1.91:1 aspect ratio; centre the headline.
+The image should be readable when cropped to a 1.91:1 aspect ratio; center the headline.
 Add the `image:` front-matter key to each post.
 2. Run a post URL through the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/) and [LinkedIn Post Inspector](https://www.linkedin.com/post-inspector/).
 Confirm both render the expected card.
 Note any warnings.
 3. Add a site-wide fallback image at `/assets/img/social-default.png` and verify that a post without an `image:` key falls back to it (view source on the built page).